Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Common Scams in Atlantic City

-Because it’s a heavy tourist destination, Atlantic City, New Jersey scammers will try to prey on the unaware or intoxicated.
+Because it’s a heavy tourist destination, Atlantic City scammers will try to prey on the unaware or intoxicated.
 Most of these involve petty theft.
-Atlantic City visitors will do well to look out for these scams.
+Atlantic City visitors should look out for these scams.

-- Mugging – Thieves will try and take your bag and/or valuables.
+• Mugging – Thieves will try and to take your bag and/or valuables.
 This is more common in the downtown area further away from the beach.
 Keep flashy jewelry out of sight and your belongings close to you at all times.

 Hazardous Weather and Natural Disasters